kevin-tofu/fluxfem/README.md

 This library provides two assembly approaches.

-- A weak-form-based assembly, where the variational form is written and assembled directly.
+- A weak-form-based assembly, where the variational form is written symbolically and compiled before assembly.
-- A tensor-based assembly, where trial and test functions are represented explicitly as tensors and assembled accordingly (in the style of scikit-fem).
+- A tensor-based assembly, where trial and test functions are represented explicitly as element-level tensors and assembled accordingly (in the style of scikit-fem).

-The first approach offers simplicity and convenience, as mathematical expressions can be written almost directly in code.
+The first approach offers simplicity and clarity, as mathematical expressions can be written almost directly in code.
-However, for more complex operations, the second approach can be easier to implement in practice.
+For more complex operations (e.g. nonlinear materials, custom contractions, or experimental operators), the second approach can be easier to implement and debug.

-This is because the weak-form-based assembly is ultimately transformed into the tensor-based representation internally during computation.
+Importantly, both approaches share the same underlying execution model: the weak-form-based assembly is compiled into the same element-level tensor representation used by the tensor-based assembly.

-## Weak Form Compile Flow
+## Assembly Flow
-Weak-form expressions are compiled into an evaluation plan and then executed per element.
+All expressions are first compiled into an element-level evaluation plan, which operates on quadrature-point–major tensors.
+This plan is then executed independently for each element during assembly.

+As a result, both assembly approaches:
+- use the same quadrature-major (q, a, i) data layout,
+- perform element-local tensor contractions,
+- and are fully compatible with JAX transformations such as `jit`, `vmap`, and automatic differentiation.

 ### weak-form-based assembly
 ```Python